-If the challenges of radio-frequency implementation weren’t daunting enough, it seems that companies are also facing a shortage of RFID expertise, according to a new survey.
+If the challenges of RFID implementation weren’t daunting enough, it seems that companies are also facing a shortage of RFID expertise.

 Eighty percent of companies participating in the survey said they do not believe there are sufficient numbers of professionals skilled in RFID.
-Exactly two-thirds of organizations said training and educating their employees in the technology is one of the biggest challenges they will face.
-The majority of survey respondents were value-added resellers and solutions providers (33.3%); consultants and systems integrators (21.6%); or manufacturers (19.6%).
+Exactly two-thirds of organizations said training and educating their employees in the technology is one of the biggest challenges they will face to succeed in the RFID market.

 "We believe the market needs hundreds of systems integration companies with RFID capabilities, and hundreds of thousands of individuals knowledgeable in this technology, to meet current and future demand," says David Sommer, vice president, electronic commerce, CompTIA.

 Upwards of 60ꯠ businesses are facing RFID usage mandates from their trading partners in the next several years, according to CompTIA.
 But a lack of qualified RFID integrators has slowed adoption of the technology for many companies.
 Organizations also are challenged because many of the skills required for successful RFID implementation are not typically associated with information technology (IT) staffs.

 While most companies can only be frustrated by the shortage of expertise, one forward-thinking company is already taking steps to head it off.